top of page

 5. You Don’t Make Time for Creativity

-Most people think that creativity is something that just happens, like a bolt of lightning.
+Most people think that creativity happens like a bolt of lightning.
 But the truth is, creativity is something that you have to work at.
 It requires time and effort to cultivate.

-If you want to be more creative, you need to make time for it.
+If you want to be more creative, you must make time for it.
 You need to set aside time each day to work on creative pursuits.
-Whether it’s writing, painting, or just brainstorming new ideas, you need to give yourself the time and space to be creative.
+Whether writing, painting, or brainstorming new ideas, you must give yourself the time and space to be creative.

 6. You Don’t Collaborate

 Creativity is often thought of as a solo pursuit.
-But the truth is, creativity thrives in collaboration.
+But the truth is that creativity thrives in collaboration.
 When you work with others, you are exposed to new ideas and perspectives.
-This can help you to see problems in new ways and come up with creative solutions that you never would have thought of on your own.
+This can help you see problems in new ways and come up with creative solutions you never would have thought of on your own.

 7. You Don’t Take Breaks

-When most people are working on a project, they just push through to the finish.
-But if you want to be more creative, you need to take breaks.
-This doesn’t mean that you should stop working altogether.
-But it does mean that you should take some time each day to step away from your work and clear your head.
+When most people work on a project, they push through to the finish.
+But if you want to be more creative, you must take breaks.
+This doesn't mean that you should stop working altogether.
+But it does mean you should take time each day to step away from your work and clear your head.

 8. You Don’t Practice